Advertiser Disclosure

 100 Raoul Wallenberg Pl.
 SW, Washington, D.C.
 20024

-Dedicated in 1993, the U.S. Holocaust Memorial Museum is a living memorial of the Holocaust.
-Located on the National Mall, the museum’s mission is to educate visitors on the dangers of hate in modern-day society, as well as to demonstrate and document the atrocities of genocide.
+Dedicated in 1993, the U.S. Holocaust Memorial Museum is a living memorial to the Holocaust.
+On the National Mall, the museum’s mission is to educate visitors on the dangers of hate in modern-day society, as well as to demonstrate and document the atrocities of genocide.

-The museum is home to a permanent exhibition that narrates the horror of the Holocaust using personal stories, belongings, and images, as well as a program of events and exhibitions that also are based on similar themes in the modern arena.
+The museum is home to a permanent exhibition that narrates the horror of the Holocaust using personal stories, belongings, and images.
+It also offers a program of events and exhibitions based on similar themes in the modern arena.

 Lyndon Baines Johnson Memorial Grove